peter0083/US_college_shiny_app/README.md

 > Add more variables/predictors (Subi and Kai)

 In previous edition, I was debating if I could include more predictors/variables.
 I decided to drop many other important variables because I did not find them useful in answering the questions after interviewing some possible users.
 After discussing with Subi, I realized that some of the useful variables were present in the nano.csv instead of the original .csv file.
-I will incorporate more variables for lab 4.
+I will incorporate more variables for this update.

 > Boxplot/table tab is too busy and users are not sure if all the states are present in the boxplot below.
 (Fran and Kai)